Music therapy for non-fluent aphasia: Vocal intonation

-Vocal Intonation is introduced to make aphasic patients intentionally exaggerate the intonation of daily phrases.
+To begin is it needed to define what vocal Intonation.
+In its simplest terms, it is the rise and fall of voicing at the end of questions, and or statements to convey a meaning, or a mood and anything else that will help the listeners understand what your intentions are.
+Vocal intonation is introduced to make aphasic patients intentionally exaggerate the intonation of daily phrases.
 The most well-known application of vocal intonation in music therapy is Melodic Intonation Therapy (MIT).
+MIT was developed when researchers noticed a pattern which spanned 100 years of observation, it showed patients with aphasia were far better able to sing then to speak in sentences.

 When receiving MIT, patients intone phrases with 2–3 syllables on only two pitches, which are determined by the natural prosody of phrases.
 Stressed syllables are intoned on a higher pitch, while unstressed syllables are intoned on a lower pitch.
 However, various intonation in daily conversational phrases may be used, so patients can practice communicating different meanings through different intonation.
 In addition, body cues, such as head or hand movement, may be used to help patients perceive different pitch in vocal intonation.

 Dynamically cued singing

 Dynamically cued singing was also used by therapists a long time ago.
 Therapists will guide patients to finish an incomplete sentence by singing the name of a designated object, such as “hand” if a therapist points to a patient’s hand.
 Additionally, dynamically cued singing can be employed together with singing familiar songs.
 Therapists may pause at the end of each phrase of a song to let patients finish the phrase by singing.
 This technique creates a strong interpersonal interaction that not only enhances patients’ motivation to participate, but also offers a circumstance similar to real conversation that benefits patients’ skills outside of music.